 You can switch search engines in iOS, too.
 Depending on the browser you use, the settings for this might be in the Settings app or in the browser’s own settings.

-- Safari: In the Settings app, choose Safari > Search Engine.
-You have the same choices as with macOS: Google, Yahoo!, Bing and DuckDuckGo.
+Safari: In the Settings app, choose Safari > Search Engine.
+You have the same choices as with macOS: Google, Yahoo!, Bing, DuckDuckGo and Ecosia.

 For other iOS browsers, check the settings for each one.